datacarpentry/datacarpentry.github.io/_posts/2017-05-04-amsterdam-genomics.md

 ---
 layout: post
 subheadline:
-title: "First Data Carpentry Genomics workshop in Europe"
+title: "Data Carpentry Genomics comes to the Netherlands"
-teaser: “The Netherlands eScience Center in collaboration with University Medical Center Utrecht, SURFsara and DTL/ELIXIR-NL organized the first Data Carpentry Genomics workshop in Europe.
+teaser: “The Netherlands eScience Center in collaboration with University Medical Center Utrecht, SURFsara and DTL/ELIXIR-NL organized one of the first Data Carpentry Genomics workshops in Europe.
 ”
 header:
   image_fullwidth: "light-blue-wood-texture.jpg"